-The primary difference, Carrie Rattle, Compulsive Shopping Specialist and CEO and founder of Behavioral Cents explains, is that with compulsive shopping, the urge to buy comes from within.
+According to Carrie Rattle, Compulsive Shopping Specialist and CEO and founder of Behavioral Cents explains, the primary difference is that with compulsive shopping, the urge to buy comes from within.
 The shopper may have an emotion they can’t deal with or a need to fill a void.
-Impulsive shopping is triggered by external forces
+Impulsive shopping is triggered by external forces.

-“Alcoholics need help, a person on drugs is going to end up killing themselves one day, but if you have a shopping addiction, it’s somehow the lesser evil because shopping supports the economy,” she says.
+“Alcoholics need help, a person on drugs [may] end up killing themselves one day, but if you have a shopping addiction, it’s somehow the lesser evil because shopping supports the economy,” she says.

 Like other addictions, though, compulsive shopping is just as problematic.
 It can have long-term effects on someone’s work, finances, relationships, and mental health.

-Carrie defines impulsive shopping as the type of shopping that many of us do from day-to-day.
-For example, grabbing the latest issue of a magazine while you’re waiting in the check-out line at the grocery store or buying the daily deal from Amazon would be classified as impulsive shopping
+Rattle defines impulsive shopping as the type of shopping that many of us do from day to day.
+For example, grabbing the latest issue of a magazine while you’re waiting in the checkout line at the grocery store or buying the daily deal from Amazon would be classified as impulsive shopping

 In other words, if you’re shopping and buy something that puts you a little over budget, it may not have a significant effect on your debt level, social life, or relationships with others.

 Not everyone who is a compulsive shopper is a shopping addict.
-However, it’s important to identify the signs that indicate you might have a problem.
+However, it’s important to know the signs so you can identify when regular shopping becomes a serious problem.

 If you’ve ever been in debt, going shopping may have been the last thing on your mind — unless you have a shopping addiction.

-Carrie says that clients who come to see her are often at their lowest points financially due to compulsive shopping.
-Their credit cards are maxed out and they can’t refinance or get new cards so they feel “boxed in”.
+Rattle says that clients who come to see her are often at their lowest points financially due to compulsive shopping.
+Their credit cards are maxed out and they can’t refinance or get new cards so they feel “boxed in.”